 Is Opera VPN Safe in Terms of Logging Practices?

-On the other hand, the privacy policy states that some of its apps share data with Facebook, which is a huge red flag.
-In addition, the company has been involved in a few scandals recently.
-One has to do with predatory loans through a few Android apps.
+Under Personal Data, the browser collects your IP address, device ID, and location.
+The privacy policy states that some of its apps share data with Facebook, which is a red flag.
+In addition, the company has been involved in a few scandals, including predatory loans through a few Android apps.

-It’s worth noting that Opera Browser also uses targeted ads.
+Opera Browser also uses targeted ads.
 They’re based on your IP and general location, so this information must be processed by the company.
-Also, they can’t be disabled.
-You can only adjust your ad choices, which means they still must track your IP and browsing history.
+You can adjust your ad choices, but you can’t opt out entirely.
+Opera will “combine this data with other elements – including categories of websites you search and visit…” so while it may not log exactly which sites you visit, it builds a profile of your browsing habits.

 Third-Party Audits